 No matter the channel used for communication, all conversations are kept in the “Inbox” section.

-There are three main parts to the “Inbox” section: conversation list, conversation window and the lead card containing user properties.
+There are four main parts to the “Inbox” section: conversation channels, conversation list, conversation window and the lead card containing user properties.

-Channels help you distribute the conversations by topic, departments, communication channels (live chat, email, social networkings) or segments (audience).
+Channels help you distribute the conversations by topic, departments, communication channels (live chat, email, social networks) or segments (audience).

-You can get detailed instructions on how to add channels here.
+You can find detailed instructions on how to add channels here.

 Use a filter to find the needed conversation quickly.
 The filter is placed above all conversations.